Rychy248/frontend_practice/README.md

 # Frontend
-This is the repo for the paint store frontend
+This is a repo to store, all code related to the frontend course